I created small collection of ham radio cartoons because a significant number of you wrote to say that you had trouble finding good ones.

 "It's been a lot of fun and worth every moment"!

 (P.S.
-His club meet had finally reached quorum that night!)
+His club meet had finally reached quorum that night!
+He came back late one last time!
+Shouldn't have pushed his luck.)

 That's it.
-Hope you enjoyed these ham radio cartoons.
+I hope you enjoyed these ham radio cartoons.
 I know I enjoyed finding them and writing the captions for them. ;-)

 73 de VE2DPE